rautiais/ot-harjoitustyo/volleystats-app/dokumentaatio/vaatimusmaarittely.md

 ### Ideas for Further Development

 - Additionally statistics such as digs, sets, attacks, blocks can be tracked
-- User can start a new set
+- User can start and end a new set
+- User can decide the players that are on the court and their positions
 - User can change players on the court if needed
 - Statistics for both teams playing can be tracked
 - Statistics can be changed during the game if needed